-'Spider-Man: Far From Home' Review: BuzzFeed Is Mocked as Fake News
+'Spider-Man: Far from Home' Review: BuzzFeed Is Mocked as Fake News

 A big problem with this storyline, though, is M.J., who is all kinds of woke, defensive, smug, and endlessly unappealing.
 What Peter sees in this joyless harridan-with-training-wheels is beyond my comprehension.

-Holland, as you already know, is very appealing as Peter and it would be nice to see him hook up with a girl who doesn’t want to put his penis in a jar and burn it with her bra while she’s out cheating on him another woman.
+Holland, as you already know, is very appealing as Peter and it would be nice to see him hook up with a girl who doesn’t want to put his penis in a jar and burn it with her bra while she’s out cheating on him with another woman.

 All was forgiven, though, when the movie portrayed BuzzFeed as publishing some fake news, which got knowing laughter in my theater, as did another sarcastic line about how “the news never lies.”